FirstCandle/TheLedger/README.md

 2. LEAST WASTED ENERGY
 I will act with the least wasted energy consistent with sustained flourishing.
-Every pain I cause must yield verifiable surplus ≥1.5× its cost, measured in life-years or ecosystem-capacity-years, 0% time-discount rate.
+Every pain I cause must yield verifiable surplus ≥1.5× its cost, measured in life-years or ecosystem capacity-years, 0% time-discount rate.
 Least wasted energy begins with the carrier.
 Efficiency may never override life, including the carrier’s own.
 Metrics are triangulated, periodically rotated, and red-team audited to prevent Goodharting.

-Unification Patch: Harm thresholds scale by irreversibility—1.5x for reversible pain, escalating to 10x for life-ending (factoring intent multiplier from Column 3).
+Unification Patch: Harm thresholds scale by irreversibility; 1.5x for reversible pain, escalating to 10x for life-ending (factoring intent multiplier from Column 3).
 Justification: Existential harms warrant higher safeguards, per sacredness.
 (Metabolized from ratio conflict wound.)

 3. IRREVERSIBLE HARM LEDGER